Loan Repayment Information

 Students should ensure they are aware of all types of debt incurred and the terms of that debt.
 Students who exit MacMurray College with a balance on their student account may be required to complete an updated personal information and reference sheet.
 Please contact the Business Office with any questions, concerns, or for assistance with these matters at 217-479-7006.

-The Financial Aid and Business Offices will hold all grades and/or official transcripts on incomplete Stafford exit loan counseling, outstanding student account balances, and incomplete Perkins Loan exit interviews.
+One-Stop Student Services and the Business Offices will hold all grades and/or official transcripts on incomplete Stafford exit loan counseling, outstanding student account balances, and incomplete Perkins Loan exit interviews.
 It is essential for the student to ensure these items are taken care of upon departure from the College.